lukaslt1993/Bots/README.md

 # Bots
-Runescape (RS3) bots.
-ATM this is for learning purposes only, because RS3 has migrated from JAVA.
+Runescape (RS3) online game bots.
+ATM this is for the learning purposes only because RS3 has abandoned Java.
 Some of the code should be useful for creating OSRS bots though.